Washington lawmakers live a life most Americans can only dream of.

-That's why the nation is more than $16.5 trillion in debt and needs to borrow 46 cents out of every dollar it is spending this year.
+This lack of fiscal leadership is part of the reason why the U.S. is more than $17 trillion in debt and needs to borrow 46 cents out of every dollar it is spending this year.

-And it's a big reason why Congress can never seem to figure out how to solve any of America's most pressing fiscal problems.
+And it's a big reason why Congress can never seem to figure out how to solve any of America's most pressing economic problems.

-You won't believe how well these folks live - and every dime that pays for this lavish lifestyle comes straight out of the pockets of taxpayers.
+You won't believe how well these folks live - and every dime that pays for this lavish lifestyle comes straight out of taxpayers' pockets.

 Congressional Perks - Compensation and Basic Benefits

-On top of that, each member receives an allowance to cover such things as the salaries of their staff, office furniture and basic travel expenses.
+On top of their pay, each member receives an allowance to cover such things as the salaries of their staff, office furniture and basic travel expenses.
 Members of the House get $1.52 million per year, members of the Senate, $4.2 million.

 In the days of paper ledgers, such expenses were recorded in detail, so taxpayers would know that a lawmaker spent $500 on a desk, for example.
 Today, the expenses are recorded in a database that the public can access over the Internet, but most expenses are described vaguely with such terms as "office equipment."

-While members of Congress do not get free healthcare - they pay about 28% of the total premium - they do get to choose from an array of about 10 different insurance plans, just like any other federal employee.
+While members of Congress do not get free healthcare - they pay about 28% of the total premium - they do get to choose from an array of 10 different insurance plans, just like any other federal employee, and have allowed themselves to opt out of Obamacare.

-However, legislators do have on-site medical care via the Office of the Attending Physician, located on the first floor of the Capitol building.
+Plus, legislators have on-site medical care via the Office of the Attending Physician, located on the first floor of the Capitol building.
 Better still, they have access to medical treatment at any military hospital - and can get free outpatient care at nearby Bethesda Naval Hospital.

 And when it comes time to retire, few workers will enjoy benefits as fine as those bestowed on members of Congress.